 RES was established in Turkey in 2009 and we now employ over 20 people in our office in Istanbul.
 Since 2009, we have developed over 200 MW (megawatts) of wind power, and have over 2,000 MW of solar and wind energy in our development portfolio.
 We have an excellent reputation for developing wind and solar projects, as well as for resource assessment, turbine and panel technology assessment and procurement, project finance, grid network analysis, and connection.

-solar and wind energy
+solar and wind energy in development

 Our main focus is developing, designing, constructing and financing wind farms and solar power plants across the country.
 Working alone or with strategic partners, we complete projects that contribute to our country’s environmental sustainability.
 We call this ‘Power for good’.
 By integrating sustainability into our strategy and daily operations, we ensure our products, services and operations make a positive contribution to Turkish society and the environment.

 We provide global services in wind and solar assessment, technical and commercial consultancy, development, engineering and finance as well as constructing wind and solar farms.
 One example of our work is the Havza wind farm – a 48 MW project in the Samsun region.
 When completed, it will produce electricity equivalent to the needs of 69,000 households, and prevent the emission of 76,000 tonnes of CO2 each year.